jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 ```

 #### Build Class Instantiation
-Once the build definition files compiled.
-Jerkar instantiate the build class.
+Once build class compiled.
+Jerkar instantiate the build it.
-The build class is specified by the `buildClass` option if present.
+Build class is specified by the `buildClass` option if present.
 If not, it is the first class implementing `org.jerkar.tool.JkBuild`.
 If no class implementing `org.jerkar.tool.JkBuild` is found then the `org.jerkar.tool.builtins.javabuild.JkJavaBuild` is instantiated.

-The class scanning processes classes in alphabetic order then subpackage in deep first.
+The class scanning processes classes in alphabetic order then sub-package in deep first.
 This mean that class `MyBuid` will be scanned prior `apackage.ABuild`, and `aa.bb.MyClass` will be scanned prior `ab.OtherClass`.

 The `buildClass` option can mention a simple name class (class name omitting its package).
 If no class matches the  specified `buildClass` then an exception is thrown.